Akron Children's Logo

 What Is Pectus Excavatum?

-Pectus excavatum is when the ribs and the breastbone (sternum) grow inward and form a dent in the chest.
-This gives the chest a concave (caved-in) appearance, which is why the condition is also called funnel chest or sunken chest.
-Sometimes, the lower ribs might flare out.
+Pectus excavatum is when the ribs and sternum (breastbone) grow inward and form a dent in the chest.
+This gives it a concave or caved-in shape, which is why the condition is also called "funnel chest" or "sunken chest."
+It can be mild or severe.
+When it’s severe, there can be problems with the heart and lungs.

 What Causes Pectus Excavatum?

-Doctors don't know exactly what causes pectus excavatum (PEK-tus eks-kuh-VAY-tum).
+Doctors don't know exactly what causes pectus excavatum.
 In some cases, it runs in families.
+Males have it more often than females.

-Kids who have it also may have another health condition, such as:
+Kids who have it may also have another health condition, like:

 What Are the Signs & Symptoms of Pectus Excavatum?

-Mild cases might be barely noticeable.
-But severe pectus excavatum can cause a deep dent in the chest that can put pressure on the lungs and heart, causing:
+Mild pectus excavatum might be barely noticeable.
+But severe cases can cause a dent in the chest that may be deeper on one side.
+This can put pressure on the lungs and heart so they don’t have enough room to work as they should.

 How Is Pectus Excavatum Diagnosed?

-Health care providers diagnose pectus excavatum based on a physical exam.
-If needed, they might also order tests such as:
+Doctors diagnose pectus excavatum based on a physical exam.
+If needed, they might also order tests like:

-• CT scan and/or a chest MRI to see the severity and degree of compression on the heart and lungs
+• a CT scan and/or a chest MRI to see how much the heart and lungs are compressed or pushed down

-• pulmonary function tests to check lung volume
+• lung function tests to check how well the lungs work

-• exercise stress testing to measure exercise tolerance
+• exercise stress testing to see how much kids can exercise

 How Is Pectus Excavatum Treated?

-Doctors also might recommend physical therapy and exercises to strengthen the chest muscles improve posture.
+Doctors also might suggest physical therapy and exercises.
+These can make the chest muscles stronger and improve posture.

 What Else Should I Know?

-Most kids and teens who have surgery do very well and are happy with the results.
+All kids with pectus excavatum should be seen by a chest wall surgeon.
+The condition can cause problems even when it doesn’t look very severe from the outside.
+Most kids and teens who have treatment do very well and are happy with the results.

 Lea este articulo en Español